If You Must Downsize, Ask This Key Question First.

-For organizations struggling to find their way in a world reshaped forever by COVID-19, three practices can help companies more effectively manage downsizing, minimize layoffs, and enhance their talent strategy with reskilling, upskilling and redeployment.
+For organisations struggling to find their way in a world reshaped forever by COVID-19, three practices can help companies more effectively manage downsizing, minimise layoffs, and enhance their talent strategy with reskilling, upskilling and redeployment.

 Learn more about our career mobility and transition solutions.Let's talk